Materials Science & Engr (MSE)

 First, second, and third laws of thermodynamics.
 Reaction equilibria.
 Phase diagrams.
 Thermodynamics of metallic and ceramic materials.

 Theory, structure, and properties of materials.
-(Fall only)
+Typically Offered: Fall.

-Metallographic principles and practices, hardness testing, structure-property correlations.
+Metallographic principles and practices, hardness testing, and structure-property correlations.
 One 2-hour lab per week.
+Prereqs or

 Problems of a research exploratory nature.